 A lot of people were talking about the post, and a conclusion of sorts was reached that there are three responsible parties in any harassment situation – the lion’s share of the responsibility is with the harasser.
 But the convention must also take some responsibility.
 Events should have publicly posted anti-harassment policies that are consistent, with staff that knows how to implement them.
 And, should someone flout the policy, it’s good idea to keep Matthesen’s rules for “How To Report” an issue in mind.

 This week Scalzi put into place the first thing WE can do.
 When he gets an invitation from an event to be a guest, he is now going to check and confirm the event has a publicly posted anti-harassment policy.

 And it dawned on me that we can all do something like that.
 We’re not all famous, but as con-runners, staff, volunteers, vendors, guests, industry and yes, attendees, each one of us can do *something* to make events safer and more welcoming for everyone.

-Con-runners/Organizers - Sit down with Senior Staff and discuss your con’s anti-harassment policy.
+Con-runners/Organizers – Sit down with Senior Staff and discuss your con’s anti-harassment policy.
 You and I know that attendees may be literal-minded and if your policy is not specific they will argue with you that it “wasn’t against the policy.”
 Be specific.
-Otakon, for instance has a very non-specific policy: We also have a general policy that we do not tolerate disruptive behavior of any sort, and we can and will take action when we see something we feel is dangerous or disruptive.
+Otakon, for instance has a very non-specific policy in 2013: We also have a general policy that we do not tolerate disruptive behavior of any sort, and we can and will take action when we see something we feel is dangerous or disruptive.
 That is, IMHO, a terrible policy, because flawed human nature makes it really easy to see the crying victim as the “disruptive” party.